Akash-Dutta07/AirBnB_Data_Analysis/README.md

 The dashboard is created using POWER-BI & the concepts used are

-1. Power Query for Data cleaning
+1. Power Query for Data cleaning🔧

-  2. Different charts ,cards , tables for Visualiation
+  2. Different charts  📈 ,cards, tables 📅for Visualiation

-## PROBLEM STATEMENT
+## 📄 **PROBLEM STATEMENT**
 Given dataset describes the listing activity and metrics in NYC, NY for 2019.
 It include all information about host, listed properties, geographical location, prices reviews and all other required metrics.

 Analyse the given dataset make different predictions and draw meaningful conclusion in order to grow the business.